TRACON Pharmaceuticals Reports Third Quarter 2019 Financial Results and Provides Corporate Update

 - Cash, cash equivalents and short-term investments were

-$7.0 millioncompared to $4.3 millionfor the third quarter of 2017.
-The increase was primarily attributable to increased TRC105 drug manufacturing activities and direct clinical trial expenses in the third quarter of 2018 as compared to the 2017 period.
+$3.1 millioncompared to $7.0 millionfor the third quarter of 2018.
+The decrease was primarily attributable to lower manufacturing expenses and clinical trial expenses due to the discontinuation of the TRC105 program.

 Investor Conference Call